Shpendiiiii/EarthQuakeData/README.md

 The code looks clear, and enterprise worthy.
 The bridge pattern when used correctly facilities using other patterns with it in tandem.

-I used the Command patter.
+I used the Command pattern.

 ## Command Pattern